Kntd-Reborn/Disable-Skia-Tracing/README.md

 - Magisk 23+ or KernelSU

 ## Description
-Disabling traces in skiagl can improve performance if you use skiagl in your rendering type.
+Disable trace in skia can reduce performance usage for `trace` activity if you use skiagl in your rendering type.

 `Trace` is a process that tracks and monitors the activity of a system or other process.

 `Trace` should not be needed for devices that are no longer used for development or production release and will only use performance.

 So, this module disables `trace` on skia rendering via resetprop in magisk.

+You can check the authored commit on [here.](https://github.com/Kntd-Reborn/Disable-Skia-Tracing/commit/e73ab234e4f12a5dfa31ab61d50f69506d1ebbf0)

 ## Installation
 Just Install on Magisk or KernelSU and then reboot.